Gimmick!

 In order for Gimmick! to rival the quality of games on the then-new Super Famicom, director Tomomi Sakai required a large staff and used innovative techniques to create high-quality graphics and sound.
 The graphics were handled using advanced tileset algorithms which freed processing power so more detailed graphics could be drawn on the screen.
-The game uses an expanded sound chip which provided more sound channels than a standard Famicom game cartridge.
-With this special chip, composer Masashi Kageyama was able to create a more advanced score.
+The game uses a Sunsoft 5B expansion sound chip, which provides expanded sound capabilities compared to a standard Famicom game cartridge and enabled composer Masashi Kageyama to create a more advanced score.
 The soundtrack crosses multiple genres, with Kageyama describing it as a "compilation of game music".

 Gimmick! received mixed reviews and a lack of interest at release.
 Distributors were more interested in games for the new 16-bit systems, so Sakai found difficulty in getting the game localized outside Japan.
 Sunsoft of America did not approve of the game for a North American release due to its quirky character design.
 Ultimately, the only distributor that imported the game was Swedish distributor Bergsala, which released it in 1993 for the Nintendo Entertainment System in small quantities across the Scandinavian market.
 Critics both praised and criticized the game for its difficulty, and some thought the game was designed exclusively for children due to its character design.
 In retrospective reviews, Gimmick! has received more praise.
 It was re-released in Japan in 2002 for the PlayStation, and a remake developed by exA-Arcadia was released for the exA-Arcadia arcade system in late 2020.
-A remaster of the game was released on July 6, 2023, for Nintendo Switch, PlayStation 4, Windows, and Xbox One.
+An enhanced port was released on July 6, 2023, for Nintendo Switch, PlayStation 4, Windows, and Xbox One.

 On June 20, 2024, a sequel was announced titled Gimmick!
 2. It was released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on September 5th.